 RSA Research Network Grant Scheme

-RSA Research Networks are formed by RSA members interested in meeting to examine an issue that responds to the aims and goals of the Association and of interest and concern to members of the Association as well as non-members.
-The issue needs not necessarily to have a direct policy focus but the examination would normally lead to policy related conclusions.
+RSA Research Networks are formed by RSA members interested in collaborating to examine an issue that responds to the aims and goals of the Association, and which is of interest and concern to both members and non-members.
+These issues need not necessarily to have a direct policy focus, but the examination would normally lead to policy-related conclusions.

-The Research Network must be organised and managed by RSA members.
-All organisers must be and remain members of the Association throughout the entire duration of the Research Network.
-They should come from different countries and can be from any membership category.
-The Association will consider Research Networks proposed by students and early career researchers as well as those in the other categories of membership.
+The Research Network must be organised and managed by RSA members, with all organisers remaining members of the Association throughout the entire duration of the Research Network.
+The Research Netowrk should be made up of individuals from different countries, and from any membership category.
+The full Terms and Conditions governing this grant are available in the Research Network Handbook.

 - (2015-2018) Financial Geographies (FinGeo)